DVA Mental Health

 The SoP explicitly excludes PTSD, acute stress disorder, and OCD (these have their own SoPs).
 You can claim both anxiety and PTSD if both are diagnosed.

 From September 2025, DVA accepts anxiety diagnoses from treating GPs and clinical psychologists, not just psychiatrists.
 The practitioner must have a current ongoing treating relationship with you.
 The diagnosis must meet DSM-5 criteria.
-This removes the psychiatrist bottleneck that delayed many claims.
+Before this change, psychiatrist wait times in many parts of Australia exceeded six months.
+By expanding diagnosis to treating GPs and clinical psychologists, DVA significantly increased the number of practitioners able to support anxiety claims and reduced the time veterans wait for a diagnosis.

 SoP stressor categories